Questions & Answers About JDinteractive

 Can the JDi program be completed in less than the stated timeframe (3 years, 3 months)?

-The JDi program is designed as a part time program and students typically take 2 online courses a semester and two residency courses a year.
+The JDi program is designed as a year-round program where students typically take two online courses a semester and two residency courses a year.
 Once the lower division course requirements are complete, students may be able to take additional credits with College of Law approval, depending on space and course availability.

 Can the JDi program be extended to be taken over a longer period of time?

-You have a maximum of 7 years to complete the program.
+You have a maximum of seven years to complete the program.

 Do I need an entrance exam to be considered for admission to the JDi program?